 When my editor, Stacey Klemenc, asked what makes the Concrete Decor Show different from other shows I had to stop and think.
 Yep, you’re right!
 I get caught up in the day-to-day routine as well.
 But, to answer that question concisely: It’s about you, me and our industry’s long-term success.

 We need each other.
 We need time together to keep our perspectives in check.
-As technical tradesmen and women, we must understand at every level our skills are refined and sharpened when we’re together.
+As technical tradesmen and women, we must understand at every level we refine and sharpen our skills when we’re together.
 We must acknowledge our trade isn’t about competition among us, but rather with all the other trades.

 This is what the Concrete Decor Show endeavors to provide.
 It strengthens our industry, but it only does that when you’re present.
-Start the week off by attending the Decorative Concrete Hall of Fame awards dinner and you’ll realize what a difference people make when our industry is focused on the long-term.
+Start the week off by attending the Decorative Concrete Hall of Fame awards dinner.
+There you will realize what a difference people make when our industry is focused on the long-term.

 From all of us at Concrete Decor, we can’t wait to see you this fall in Arlington, Texas.